AlexQAP/Module-25.5.1/README.md

-Модуль 25, Задание_25.5.1. Выполнил Макаров А.А., QAP-99

-Автоматизация тестирования при помощи Silenium

-Комментарий к выполнению задания: тесты размещены в файле "Assignment 25-5-1.py.
+Module 25, Assignment_25.5.1. performed by Alexander Makarov, QAP-99

+Testing automation using Silenium

+Comments:
+Tests are located in "Assignment 25-5-1.py" file.